 Lilly to invest additional $5.3B in Lebanon research and innovation district

-INDIANAPOLIS (WISH) — Indianapolis-based Lilly announced Friday that it plans to more than double its investment at a research facility in Boone County.
+INDIANAPOLIS (WISH) — Indianapolis-based pharmaceutical giant Lilly announced Friday that it plans to more than double its investment at a research facility in Boone County.

 Lilly Chair and CEO David Ricks shared the news alongside Gov. Eric Holcomb during the Indiana Global Economic Summit in downtown Indianapolis.